shahzadhuq/modernization-decomposing-monolith/modernization-patterns/2-branch-by-abstraction.md

     ![branch-by-abstraction-completed-updates](../diagrams/branch-by-abstraction-clients-completed-updates.png)

-1. Create new implementation of the abstraction.
+1. Create new implementation (modernized version) of the abstraction.
     1. New implementation will likely exist outside your monolith, hosted under the modernized architecture.
     1. Inside your monolith, you will have a client - acting as shell - calling out to the new implementation.
     1. Build incremental port of Notification functionality, new implementation can continue to stay dormant until tested and ready.